It’s no secret that Paris, London, Rome, and Amsterdam are some of the most visited and loved cities across Europe.

 It is still virtually unknown outside Slovenia and often overshadowed by the popular beach resorts of neighboring Croatia.

-Piran has a small-town charm, modest fishing village feel, and affordable guesthouses, which is why it is one of the most underrated cities in Europe.
+Piran has a small-town charm, modest fishing village feel, and affordable guesthouses, which is why it is one under appreciated city in Europe.

 Piran is an essential stop on any visit to the Balkans.